Pujitha-cse/BANK_TRANSACTION_ANALYSIS/README.md

 •	data: Directory containing the datasets used for the analysis.

-•	docs: Documentation and reports generated from the analysis.
+•	docs(BANK TRANSACTION ANALYSIS - INTRAINTECH): Documentation and reports generated from the analysis.

 •	README.md: Overview of the project, including objectives, structure, and usage instructions.